 Sweat Was NOT Allowed In The Temple

-In The Old Testament, when the priests went into The Temple to do service unto the Lord, they were given specific instructions.
+In The Old Testament, when the priests went into The Temple to do service unto The Lord, they were given specific instructions.
 Each of these instructions are symbols and teach us Principles.
 Example: “And it shall be, whenever they enter the gates of the inner court, that they shall put on linen garments; no wool shall come upon them while they minister within the gates of the inner court or within the house.
-18) They shall have linen turbans on their heads and linen trousers on their bodies; they shall not clothe themselves with anything that causes sweat” (Ezekiel 44:17–18).
-As we just read in Genesis, sweat is symbolic of “self-effort” it is speaking of “the curse effort” which makes sweat, defilement.
-That’s why the priests were commanded to wrap their head with linen, because linen did not cause sweat.
+18) They shall have linen turbans on their heads and linen trousers on their bodies; they shall not clothe themselves with anything that causes sweat.”
+(Ezekiel 44:17–18) As we just read in Genesis, sweat is symbolic of “self-effort” it is speaking of “the curse effort,” which makes sweat, defilement.
+That’s why the priests were commanded to wrap their heads with linen because linen did not cause sweat.
 Symbolically this means they would minister before The Lord free of all self-effort and the effect that the curse had on their minds.

 The Principle that we learn from this is that sweat or self-efforts speaks of unrest, worry, conflict, illness, confusion, stress, fear, sorrow, grief, in general — the pressures of life; these and more are consequences that the curse has on our minds.

 We Are The Temple